 - Lifestyle changes (such as changing occupations or quitting smoking)

-The Lung Institute also offers an alternative approach to silicosis treatment through cellular therapy.
+The Lung Health Institute also offers an alternative approach to silicosis treatment through cellular therapy.
 Unlike the above-listed treatment methods, which offer relief from symptoms but have no effect on the underlying condition itself, cellular therapy has the potential to slow the progression of silicosis.
 Treatment involves a three-step process, consisting of collecting blood sample from the patient, separating the cells from the rest of the sample and then returning the concentrated cells into the patient’s bloodstream.
 Once the cells are reintroduced into the patient’s body, they can promote natural healing and help to reduce inflammation within the lungs.
 Silicosis treatment using cellular therapy is a minimally invasive process that can be completed on an outpatient basis over the course of two days.